schibsted/spid-tech-docs/resources/articles/sdks/android.md

 :body

 The Android SDK is built on top of the backend SDK to provide access to functions with minimal effort from the developer.
-Connecting to the SPiD can be done either natively, using a webview, browser or connecting via Facebook or Google+.
+Connecting to the SPiD can be done either natively, using a WebView, browser or connecting via Facebook or Google+.

 #### SPiDClient